At Sturgis, Trump supporters look to turn bikers into voters

 “It’s not always about liking the leadership, but it’s more about respecting the leadership and seeing the direction of your future,” Cox said.

-Genevieve Schmitt, who founded an online biker magazine called Women Riders Now, said that she sees just as many liberals as conservatives among women riders.
+Genevieve Schmitt, who founded an online biker magazine called Women Riders Now, said that among female riders there are just as many liberals as there are conservatives.
 They often see the sport as an “expression of freedom, independence, to express herself in the outdoors,” she said.

 “If you start to throw flyers at her, whatever side you are on, they kind of just turn their nose up at it,” Schmitt said.
 “They just want to ride.”